 Day 1: Windhoek ( 1 night )

 You will be met by your guide on arrival.
-A friendly face to welcome you and that will be with you for the duration of your tour.
+A friendly face to welcome you and who will be with you for the duration of your tour.
 You will then transfer to your accommodation in Windhoek.

-When you're there: If time allows your guide can take you on a short city tour.
+When you're there: If time allows, your guide can take you on a short city tour.
 Your guide will hand you your travel package and give you a briefing and orientation on what to expect over the next few days as your adventure begins.
 Things are flexible so chat with your guide as you go along.
 Ask as many questions as you like.
 That's what having a guide on tour is all about.
 The remainder of the day can be spent relaxing at your own leisure.
 For dinner tonight, dine at the hotel or let your guide take you into town to one of his favourite spots.

 Day 2 & 3: Sossusvlei ( 2 nights )

 Travel south to the Namib Desert for the next two nights.
-The drive takes about four to five hours.
+The drive takes four to five hours.
 Ask your guide to stop in at the shops if you wish to get some snacks and drinks for the road and anything else you might need.
 Today your Namibian adventure begins as you leave the city behind you.

 On the way: The drive reveals the transition from Kalahari thornveld to the true desert of the Namib; Lilyveld, a valley 30km north of Maltahöhe, springs into bloom for about a week after good rains; Duiwiseb Castle is an interesting diversion 70km south-west of Maltahöhe.
 The Spreetshoogte (or Remhoogte Pass) is magnificent with the incredible views, a good place for photos, to stretch your legs and for a coffee break or picnic lunch.

 When you're there: Your guide will wake you early for your excursion into the dunes and Sossusvlei.
 Grab a coffee and a rusk and off you go.
 The best time to be in the dunes is at sunrise (when the gate opens), it's cooler and the lighting brings the dunes to life.
-Remember to take your camera along, sunscreen, a hat, closed walking shoes and water.
+Remember your essentials: camera, sunscreen, a hat, closed walking shoes and water.
 Explore the world's highest dunes and a sheltered pan with petrified trees that are hundreds of years old; climb the dunes and look out over a sea of sand.
 Your guide will know the best times to visit the best places and ensure you have the ultimate experience.
-He'll give you the low down on the area, tell you how the dunes were formed and take you to all the not-to-miss highlights.
+He'll give you the low-down on the area, tell you how the dunes were formed and take you to all the not-to-miss highlights.
 Plus he can take a picture of you in the vlei.
 Proof that you were there.

 Day 4 & 5: Swakopmund ( 2 nights )

 Breakfast or another early morning activity before you make your way from the hot south to the cooler coast of Swakopmund, a quaint resort town by the sea with an obvious German heritage.
 It's a 5 to 6 hour drive but there's loads to do and see along the way.
-Your guide will make sure you stop for photo opportunities and to share insight with you on the ever chaging landscape.
+Your guide will make sure you stop for photo opportunities and to share insight with you on the ever changing landscape.

 On the way: Look out for the endemic Hartmann's mountain zebra as you leave; stop at Solitaire, about 80km from Sesriem for some home-made bakes and an ice cold drink; meander through the Gaub and Kuiseb Canyons; cross the Tropic of Capricorn; detour to see the welwitschias and moonlandscape.